Bat: Evolution

 The delicate skeletons of bats do not fossilise well; it is estimated that only 12% of bat genera that lived have been found in the fossil record.
 The oldest known bat fossils include Archaeonycteris praecursor and Altaynycteris aurora (55–56 million years ago), both known only from isolated teeth.
-The oldest complete bat skeleton is Icaronycteris gunnelli and Onychonycteris finneyi (52 million years ago), known from two skeletons discovered in Wyoming.
-The extinct bats Palaeochiropteryx tupaiodon and Hassianycteris kumari, both of which lived 48 million years ago, are the first fossil mammals whose colouration has been discovered: both were reddish-brown.
+The oldest complete bat skeletons are Icaronycteris gunnelli and Onychonycteris finneyi (52 million years ago), known from two skeletons discovered in Wyoming.
+The extinct bats Palaeochiropteryx and Hassianycteris from the Messel Pit of Germany, both of which lived 48 million years ago, are the first fossil mammals whose colouration has been discovered: both were reddish-brown.
+The largest known fossil bat known from a near-complete skeleton is Archaeopteropus (~33 million years ago) from Italy, which had a wingspan of about 82 to 90 cm.

 Bats were formerly grouped in the superorder Archonta, along with the treeshrews (Scandentia), colugos (Dermoptera), and primates.
 Modern genetic evidence now places bats in the superorder Laurasiatheria, with its sister taxon as Ferungulata, which includes carnivorans, pangolins, odd-toed ungulates, and even-toed ungulates.
 One study places Chiroptera as a sister taxon to odd-toed ungulates (Perissodactyla).

-The flying primate hypothesis proposed that when adaptations to flight are removed, megabats are allied to primates and colugos by anatomical features not shared with microbats and thus flight evolved twice in mammals.
-Genetic studies have strongly supported the common ancestry of all bats and the single origin of mammal flight.
+The flying primate hypothesis proposed that when adaptations to flight are removed, megabats are allied to primates and colugos by anatomical features not shared with microbats, and thus flight evolved twice in mammals.
+Genomic studies, however, have contradicted this hypothesis, strongly supporting the common ancestry of all bats and the single origin of mammal flight.

-Coevolutionary evidence
+Co-evolutionary evidence

-An independent molecular analysis trying to establish the dates when bat ectoparasites (bedbugs) evolved came to the conclusion that bedbugs similar to those known today (all major extant lineages, all of which feed primarily on bats) had already diversified and become established over 100 million years ago, suggesting that they initially all evolved on non-bat hosts and "bats were colonized several times independently, unless the evolutionary origin of bats has been grossly underestimated."
+An independent molecular analysis trying to establish the dates when bat ectoparasites (bedbugs) evolved came to the conclusion that bedbugs similar to those known today (all major extant lineages, all of which feed primarily on bats) had already diversified and become established over 100 million years ago, suggesting that they initially all evolved on non-bat hosts and "bats were colonized several times independently, unless the evolutionary origin of bats has been grossly underestimated".
 No analysis has provided estimates for the age of the flea lineages associated with bats.
 The oldest known members of a different lineage of bat ectoparasites (bat flies), however, are from roughly 20 million years ago, well after the origin of bats.
-The bat-ectoparasitic earwig family Arixeniidae has no fossil record, but is not believed to originate more than 23 million years ago.
+The bat-ectoparasitic earwig family Arixeniidae has no fossil record but is not believed to originate more than 23 million years ago.